 - The William R. Talley Recreation Center will be open for select pre-registered programming.
 Walk-in activities are not permitted at this time.
 New facility reservations are currently unavailable.
 All existing reservations have been canceled and cannot be rescheduled.

 - All satellite recreation centers will be closed until further notice.
-Return to usage plans will be in place and announced as conditions warrant.
 New facility reservations are currently unavailable.
 All existing reservations have been canceled and cannot be rescheduled.

-- The Talley Fitness Center reopened on Monday, June 22, 2020, with safety precautions and a reservation system in place for members only.
+- The Talley Fitness Center is open with safety precautions and a reservation system in place for members only.

-Basketball courts, tennis courts, in-line rinks, and skate parks are open.
-Users are encouraged to practice physical distancing, practice proper hand hygiene, and avoid large gatherings.
+- All park playgrounds, pavilions, basketball courts, tennis courts, in-line rinks, the Dog Park, and skate parks are open.
+Users are encouraged to practice physical distancing, wear a mask when unable to socially distance, practice proper hand hygiene, and avoid large gatherings.

-Parks remain open to the community.
-Users are encouraged to practice physical distancing, practice proper hand hygiene, and avoid large gatherings.
-The community is encouraged to use parks local and adjacent to one’s neighborhood to limit non-essential travel.
+- Parks remain open to the community.
+Users are encouraged to practice physical distancing, wear a mask when unable to socially distance, practice proper hand hygiene, and avoid large gatherings.

 WEINBERG CENTER FOR THE ARTS